Installing the Setup Package

 If you intend to create Redis on Flash enabled databases, you must prepare and format the flash memory.
 You should run:

 This command finds all the unformatted disks, RAIDs and mounts them under /var/opt/redislabs/flash You can verify the configuration by running:

 Open a web browser and go to the Web UI to complete the cluster setup.

 If you would like to automate the installation script, use either of the following methods to perform a "silent" installation that speeds the process:

-- Run the install script with "-y" as a parameter (i.e. ./install.sh -y), which will silently use "Y" as a default response to all questions.
-WARNING: By using the -y parameter you will fail to see any alerts from the installer to the possible presence of DBs in Sync state.
+- Run the install script with "-y" as a parameter (i.e. ./install.sh -y), which silently uses "Y" as a default response to all questions.
+WARNING: By using the -y parameter you fail to see any alerts from the installer to the possible presence of DBs in Sync state.
 These alerts when in normal mode allow you to stop the upgrade if they find a DB in that state.
 Check that your DBs are not in this state before possibly using this flag.
 Otherwise, do not use this feature.

 - Run the install script with "-c" and an answers file path as parameters (i.e. ./install.sh --c <answers and="" file="" name="" path="">), thereby allowing the installation to use the answers provided in your answers file.
 Here is sample content for the answers file: systune=yes ntp=no firewall=no rlcheck=yes